vippsas/vipps-login-api/vipps-login-faq.md

 Some merchants can get access to NNIN.
 Merchants need to request this separately.

-# Who can get access to NNIN?
+# Who can get access to NNIN and how?

 Merchants with legal requirements or other objective needs to use Norwegian National Identity Number (NNIN) to achieve required user identification can get